SysKitTeam/docs-point/governance-and-automation/automated-workflows/private-workspaces-shared-with-everyone-admin.md

     * Medium
     * Low
 * How to **resolve a vulnerability when it's detected.** The options are:
-  * **Resolve Manually (2)**: Selecting this detects the vulnerability and shows it on the Security and Compliance Dashboard, where manual actions can be taken to resolve it.
+  * **Resolve Manually (2)**: Selecting this flags the vulnerability on the Security and Compliance Dashboard, where manual actions can be taken to resolve it.
-  * **Resolve Automatically (3)**: Selecting this means that Syskit Point automatically resolves the vulnerability by removing access via Everyone / Everyone except external users / All users.
+  * **Resolve Automatically (3)**: Selecting this means that Syskit Point automatically resolves the vulnerability by removing access granted to Everyone, Everyone except external users, and All users groups.
   * By **default**, the policy is set as **Resolve Manually**.

 Once you've selected the one that best suits your needs for this policy, **click the Save button (4)** to store your preference.